csauve/t3hz0r.com/content/post/halo-ce-on-linux/index.md

 # How to run Halo Custom Edition on Linux with community mods

+**Updated 2020-03-19**

 I've recently gotten [Halo Custom Edition][hce] working well on my Linux desktop, so I want to document and share the process.
 Custom Edition is a standalone version of Halo PC (a.k.a. "retail") which supports user-created maps and an editing kit (HEK).

 Setting up the HEK will not be a goal and instead I want to focus on setting up a good multiplayer experience.
-This will involve installing CE, updating it, and installing a few popular community mods:
+This will involve installing CE, updating it, and installing a few popular mods and improvements:

-* HAC2: automatic custom map downloads, UI tweaks, server bookmarking
-* Chimera: FOV and widescreen fixes plus other quality of life improvements
+* Chimera 1.0: Custom map downloads, FOV and widescreen fixes, server bookmarks, plus other quality of life improvements
 * CE Refined: multiplayer and campaign maps rebuilt with a tagset which restores the correct Xbox appearance lost during the game's PC port
+* DXVK: Implements DirectX 9 over Vulkan for increased framerates

 Make sure you have your Halo PC product key ready.
 You'll need it to install CE later.
 I'll be referencing some Arch linux specifics, but distro shouldn't really matter so just substitute the equivalents from yours.